googleinterns/vm-network-migration/readme/VM_INSTANCE_README.md

 ## Special Cases:
 ### 1. Migrate an instance which is a member of an instance group:
-     Not a supported case.
+     Not supported.
      The tool will terminate and the migration will not start.
      The user should migrate that instance group directly.

 ### 2. Migrate an instance which is a backend serving one or more target pool:
+    Supported, but it is not recommended.
     The user can still migrate this instance normally.
 During the migration, this instance will be deleted and recreated.
 It will affact the target pool.
     After the migration, this instance may still be attached on the target pool.